 If you honor the tradition of arranging an altar for seasonal celebrations, Mabon’s should be lavished with bounties from the harvest.
 Dress it with produce from the orchard, field, forest, garden, and market.
 Acorns, apples, blackberries, corn, elderberries, gourds, grains, grapes, squash . . . you can be creative with whatever you can find.

-(Just remember to be mindful when harvesting from the wild and be sure to leave behind plenty of fruit, nuts, and berries for the wildlife.
+(Remember to be mindful when harvesting from the wild.
+Be sure to leave behind plenty of fruit, nuts, and berries for the wildlife.
 We aren’t the only ones preparing for winter.)

 Mabon’s colors are red, brown, gold, orange, and yellow.
 Three of the most common symbols of Mabon are the cornucopia, pine cone, and apple: